 Heirloom seeds have a history before our generation.
 They are handed down and passed on in the same way anything is that we hold precious and dear.
 Heirloom seeds are always open-pollinated, but not all open-pollinated seeds are heirlooms.

 Hybrid seeds are the result of two species being crossed by human intervention to breed for a desired trait.
 Plants grown from hybrids are not necessarily “bad,” but we cannot save their seeds because offspring will not breed true and the plants will lack vigor.
 About any hybrid seed, we might ask, “What is its story?
 What sort of money and labor are behind it?”
-As an aside, a crop can be labeled “organic,” even if it’s grown from hybrid seed, as long as the growing methods are organic.
-So an “organic” label tells us little about a seed’s story.
+As an aside, a crop can be labeled “organic” even if it’s grown from hybrid seed, as long as the growing methods are organic.
+So this label tells us little about a seed’s story.

 As a sourdough bread baker, I look to wheat as an example.
 We once had 100,000 distinct varieties.
 Today, a handful of patented hybrid varieties dominate globally, while heirloom varieties bred by farmers are becoming extinct.
 Modern strains of wheat have an altered structure.
-So that it can be harvested cheaply, the wheat has been hybridized to grow low to the ground, with sturdy stalks and heavy easy-to-separate grain heads.
+So that it can be harvested cheaply, the wheat has been hybridized to grow low to the ground, with sturdy stalks and heavy, easy-to-separate grain heads.
 It has also been hybridized to have a high gluten content for lighter, fluffier loaves of bread.
 Hybridized wheat requires synthetic fertilizers and heavy irrigation; further, it has been associated with a steep rise in gluten intolerance and obesity.

 And so what are we to do with this information?
 As a start, we might move forward with the understanding that when we plant a seed, or buy food with ingredients grown from seed, we are choosing an entire agriculture system.
 To deepen your understanding, pick up a book.
 I can recommend The Seed Underground as a place to begin.
 You might also look for inspiration.
 I think first of Martha’s Vineyard Island Grown Schools and the important work this group does.
 Check out The Hudson Valley Seed Library and Seed Savers Exchange online.
 Look for open-pollinated seed and heirloom seed when you make purchases for next year’s garden.
 Finally, keep an ear cocked; it’s my bet that seeds are where the conversation around food is headed.